The 5 Best Drumsticks for Electronic Drums (2023)

 Wooden tips may splinter over time.
 This can harm electronic drum heads, particularly those made from mesh (which is currently the most popular head type on e-drums).
 If you’re stuck with only wooden drumsticks, don’t worry too much.
 However, it’s the long-term consequences of damaged wooden sticks that will cause damage to mesh heads and rubber heads.

-My top recommended drumsticks are the Vic Firth American Classic Extreme 5AN Nylon Tip sticks.
-This is a high-quality and popular set with nylon tips for extra protection and longevity.
+My second recommended drumsticks are the Vic Firth American Classic Extreme 5AN Nylon Tip sticks.
+These are high-quality and popular sticks with nylon tips for extra protection and longevity.

 The 5 Best Drumsticks for Electronic Drums (2023)